hoangvvo/benzene/docs/pages/reference/runtime.md

 `@benzene/core` currently bundles two implementations, [`graphql-js`](https://github.com/graphql/graphql-js) and [`graphql-jit`](https://github.com/zalando-incubator/graphql-jit).

-The modules are ESModule bundled, so the importing process may be different from the usual:
+The modules are ESModule bundled, so the importing process may be different than usual:

 - If your Node version supports ESModule, import from `"@benzene/core/runtimes/x"`
 - Otherwise, import from `"@benzene/core/dist/runtimes/x.cjs"`